-The Vampires of Melbourne series is set in contemporary Melbourne and currently consists of two novels and two short stories.
+The Vampires of Melbourne series is set in contemporary Melbourne and consists of two novels (both out of print) and two short stories.

 Walking Shadows is the sequel to The Opposite of Life.
-It was launched at Continuum 8 on June 8 2012, and nominated for the Chronos Awards for SF and fantasy, and shortlisted for the Davitt Awards for crime writing.
+Launched at Continuum 8 on June 8 2012, it was nominated for the Chronos Awards for SF and fantasy, and shortlisted for the Davitt Awards for crime writing.

 “Showtime” (set after The Opposite of Life) appears in the collection Showtime by Twelfth Planet Press